andreeeeaaaaas/my-digital-space/_pages/about.md

 - lead and co-directed an out of hours school care (*great fun, terribly exhausting*)

 ## More
-To get a more complete picture of me, follow one of the links below.
+To get a more complete picture of me, click on one of the links below.

 <ul>
     <li>LinkedIn– <a href="https://www.linkedin.com/in/andreas-thoma-7636a4136/">Andreas Thoma</a></li>